Sport and Exercise Psychology: Applied Sport Psychology Concentration

 The 36 credit hour program is designed to be completed in two academic years.
 The program consists of fall and spring semesters for the first and second years.
 Students have an option of registering for additional practicum hours during the summer between the first and second year of the program.

 Completion of prerequisite coursework may be suggested if a degree major or minor is not in psychology or kinesiology/exercise science.
-For CMPC certification, the only course we do not offer is a Psychopathology course (e.g. Abnormal Psychology).
-Many students have taken this course as an undergraduate, but it is offered through the Psychology department at UNCG and many students choose to take it in addition to their coursework during the 1st year of the program or in the summer between the 1st and 2nd year of the program.
+For CMPC certification, we do not offer courses for the K4 or K7 requirements.
+Many students have taken these courses as an undergraduate, but if not, there are opportunities to take courses in these areas through the Psychology department at UNCG.
+Many students choose to take these courses in addition to their coursework during the program.

 The application deadline for Fall consideration is January 15.
 The program only admits for the Fall term of each year.
 All applicants must start in the Fall semester.
 The program is highly competitive; thus, applicants are strongly encouraged to submit a complete application as soon as possible, but by the application deadline.
 It is the applicant’s responsibility to make sure that all application materials are received by the Graduate School’s Admissions Office by the final deadline.
 Be sure to select the Applied Sport Psychology concentration when submitting your application to ensure that your application is considered for the correct program.